Skip to main content

 The registrar will also consider an explanatory plan when the area delineated on the plan is defining an existing and immovable object, such as a tree or building.
 In this instance, the owner or applicant should include a written explanation with the application to file the plan.

-In the interests of accuracy and certainty, the registrar rarely accepts a metes and bounds description, thus avoiding complex and lengthy legal descriptions.
+In the interests of accuracy and certainty, the registrar rarely accepts a metes and bounds description or an abbreviated description, thus avoiding complex and lengthy legal descriptions.

 Descriptions Must Be Complete